-The main objective of this document is to deliver a sustainability plan for the EU-HYBNET Network to ensure the vitality and joint actions of the EU-HYBNET Network during and after the project.
-The extension of the EU-HYBNET Network and its sustainable existence is grounded in the fact that after the project's completion, Hybrid CoE will continue to host the EU-HYBNET Network and make use of its platforms.
-This will ensure that the network activities will continue even after the project's completion.
+The main objective of this document is to deliver an initial sustainability plan for the EU-HYBNET Network to ensure the vitality of the EU-HYBNET Network during and after the project.
+The extension of the EU-HYBNET Network and its sustainable existence is grounded in the fact that after the project's completion, Hybrid CoE will continue to host the EU-HYBNET network.
 The sustainability of the network is based on the three key elements: